Cavina/SortViz/ReadMe.md

 Understanding sorting algorithms is fundamental to computer science and programming.
 SortViz aims to make this learning process more engaging and intuitive by providing real-time visualizations of sorting algorithms.
 With SortViz, users can witness the step-by-step process of sorting and observe how different algorithms rearrange elements to achieve a sorted sequence.

+This project is still under development.

 ## Features

 - Visualization of the bubble sort algorithm.
+(More to be added)
 - Random data generation for sorting demonstrations.
 - Interactive controls to initiate sorting, generate new data, and quit the application.

+## Todo
+- Implement additional sorting algorithms
+- Implement the accompanying controls
+- Create a Docker image of the project to provide easy access to demonstrating the project
 ## Usage

 1. Press `0` to generate a new set of random data.